Chapter 5501:1-1 Certification of Commercial Airports, Heliports, Seaplane Landing Sites, Landing Fields, and Landing Areas

 Columbus, Ohio 43235"

-If a certificate is denied, the order shall be sent by certified mail, return receipt requested and shall inform the applicant of their right to request a hearing.
+If a certificate or renewal of certificate is denied, the order shall be sent by certified mail, return receipt requested and shall inform the applicant of their right to request a hearing.
 Any request for a hearing must be filed with the administrator within thirty days of the receipt of the written notice.
 If a hearing is requested, it shall be conducted in accordance with sections 119.01 to 119.13 of the Revised Code.

 All commercial airports shall be certified for commercial operations once every three years by the office of aviation.
 In order to be certified airports shall meet the following minimum requirements in addition to such other special requirements as the office of aviation may deem necessary in the interest of safety.